 The private view is on Thursday 23 April from 6 – 8pm.

-The work is presented with a 7.1 spatial sound composition, allowing wind, water and distant industrial resonances to circulate through the gallery space.
-Sound operates as a sculptural element, extending the landscape beyond the screen and placing the viewer within a shifting field of environmental and acoustic presence.
+Through layered moving image and shifting atmospheres, Afon traces the residual presence of industry across the terrain.
+The river operates as both physical and symbolic current, carrying traces of labour, extraction and transformation through the landscape.
+Presented with a 7.1 spatial sound composition, wind, water and distant industrial resonances circulate through the gallery space.
+Sound functions as a sculptural element, extending the landscape beyond the screen and situating the viewer within a shifting field of environmental and acoustic presence.

 Rob Lye is a London-based artist, filmmaker and sound artist working across moving image, spatial sound, sculpture and installation.
 His practice explores the intersection of landscape, industry and material memory, often focusing on environments shaped by extraction and labour.
 Through field recording, spatial audio and film, Lye investigates how ecological, industrial and personal histories become embedded within place.